Law Choo Kiang: Political career

 He joined National Justice Party (formerly known, prior changing to People's Justice Party) in 2000.
-He was appointed as the Chairman of People's Justice Party's Communication Bureau.
+He was appointed the Chairman of People's Justice Party's Communication Bureau.
 He was the Chairman for People's Justice Party's branch of Bukit Mertajam.

-Law Choo Kiang was appointed as a Penang Exco member to handle Agricultural and Non-Urban Development portfolio in 2008.
-He was appointed as speaker for the Penang State Legislative Assembly in 2013.
+Law Choo Kiang was appointed a Penang Exco member to handle Agricultural and Non-Urban Development portfolio in 2008.
+He was appointed speaker for the Penang State Legislative Assembly in 2013.